-- -c Suppress the loading phase of the compilation, and force an object file to be produced even if only one program is compiled. - $-\mathbf{p}$ Arrange for the compiler to produce code which counts the number of times each routine is called; also, if loading takes place, replace the standard startup routine by one which automatically calls the monitor subroutine (III) at the start and arranges to write out a mon.out file at normal termination of execution of the object program.
-An execution profile can then be generated by use of prof (I). - -O Invoke the experimental object-code optimizer. - -S Compile the named C programs, and leave the assembler-language output on corresponding files suffixed '.s'. - -P Run only the macro preprocessor on the named C programs, and leave the output on corresponding files suffixed '.i'.
+- -c Suppress the loading phase of the compilation, and force an object file to be produced even if only one program is compiled. - -p Arrange for the compiler to produce code which counts the number of times each routine is called; also, if loading takes place, replace the standard startup routine by one which automatically calls the monitor subroutine (III) at the start and arranges to write out a mon.out file at normal termination of execution of the object program.
+An execution profile can then be generated by use of prof (I). - -f In systems without hardware floating-point, use a version of the C compiler which handles floating-point constants and loads the object program with the floating-point interpreter.
+Do not use if the hardware is present. - -O Invoke an object-code optimizer. - -S Compile the named C programs, and leave the assembler-language output on corresponding files suffixed '.s'. - -P Run only the macro preprocessor on the named C programs, and leave the output on corresponding files suffixed '.i'.